Whitewater Rafting on the Penobscot River with Northern Outdoors (5 stars PLUS)

-There is always a point where, as an amateur rather than committed rafter and naturist, I’m whooped.
+On a long outdoor rafting trip, especially in the middle of a tiring vacation, there is always a point where, as an amateur rather than committed naturist and athlete, I’m beat.
 I’m ready to get back to civilization.
-To me, the Northern Outdoors Penobscot River trip was perhaps 30 minutes too long, with a notably long stretch between the 2nd to last and the last whitewater rapids.
-That made me glad that they saved us 45 minutes of river time by busing us forward at one spot in the day.
+To most everyone, the trip was just right.
+To me, who is especially out of shape, the Northern Outdoors Penobscot River trip was perhaps 30 minutes too long, with a notably long stretch between the 2nd to last and the last whitewater rapids.
+That made me glad that they had previously saved us 45 minutes of river time by busing us forward at one spot in the day.
 Pro tip: if you get tuckered out, get your guide to tell you stories and cheerlead you.

 We were glad that the bus ride back to base was short, and we arrived back around 2:30pm, 9 hours after we gathered there.
 Then the guides hold a party where they show off the video and photos from the trip, which of course you can buy.
 They also run a cash bar.